mozilla-l10n/documentation/src/localization/making_string_changes.md

 * The l10n repository will keep storing older translations (in green), although they are likely obsolete at this point.
 * Both run-time and build system won’t know anything about the different versions of this string, they won’t be able to differentiate values that were updated from those that are obsolete and use that information for the fallback logic.

-As explained before, at Mozilla VCS is the source of truth, and it can be accessed directly by localizers, or by tools other than Pontoon.
+As explained before, at Mozilla the VCS is the source of truth, and it can be accessed directly by localizers, or by tools other than Pontoon.
 As a consequence, as you can see from the picture, the sync between Pontoon and l10n repositories needs to be bidirectional: new translations are written by Pontoon in the l10n repository, but Pontoon also reads changes made to the repository.
 The latter is quite common in Firefox, for example when we run [Fluent migrations](../products/firefox_desktop/fluent_migrations.md).

 In this scenario, the only way to ensure that obsolete translations are ignored by the entire toolchain is to change string IDs.
 The alternative would be gating access to the repository, allowing only translation via Pontoon, and automatically remove all obsolete translations as soon as the source locale changes.
 It’s worth noting that this approach might prevent us from shipping localization updates for a previous version of the product (in the example, one where *master password* is still in use).